Syntax Generator on paneldata.org¶

 To access the activated functions, click on the navigation field “My baskets”.
 You will be taken to your personal workspace on paneldata.org.

 “My baskets” displays your created variable baskets.
 If you click on “Create basket”, you can create a new basket.

 When creating the basket, first define the name of the variable basket.
 The name must be lower case to be accepted by Paneldata.
 Optionally, you can assign a label and enter a description.
 You can create a security key via “Security token”.
 Finally, you select the study that you want to use as a database for your research.
 Now click on “Create basket” and your newly created variable basket appears in the interface.

 Now search for your relevant variables on paneldata.org and add them to your individual basket.
 For example, you are interested in the monthly net household income.
 If you do not know the variable name, you can find the superordinate concept using the topic search.
 Click on the navigation field “paneldata.org” to get to the main page.
 Select the study SOEP-Core and click on the navigation field “Topics”.

 Check the different topics for income-relevant concepts and select “income, taxes, and social security”.

-Browse the topic list and you will reach the sub-topic “household income hhi”.
-There you will find the concept you are looking for under “monthly income moi”.
-Click on the concept and you will see the history of variables, possible links to other studies and perhaps the question in metadata-based form.
+Browse the topic list and you will reach the sub-topic “income” –> “household income” –> “monthly income”.
+There you will find the variables you are looking for.
+Click on “show all related variables” and you will see the history of variables.

 Select the variable of your desired study SOEP-Core and you will reach the variable overview with important information about the variable.
 In the variable overview, you should make sure that the variable also meets your requirements.